sagemath/sage-archive-2023-02-01/src/doc/en/installation/source.rst

   :envvar:`SAGE_PORT` to something non-empty (and expect to run into problems).

-- :envvar:`SAGE_USE_OLD_GCC` - the Sage build process requires version
+ :envvar:`SAGE_USE_OLD_GCC` - the Sage build process requires gcc with a version number of at least 4.0.1.
-  4.0.1 of gcc.
-If the most recent version of gcc is 3.4.x and you want to try building anyway, then set :envvar:`SAGE_USE_OLD_GCC` to something nonempty.
-Expect the build to fail in this case: Sage is only guaranteed to build using gcc 4.0.1 or later, so if you insist on working with gcc 3.4.x, you will have to modify some source code to get things to work.
+  If the most recent version of gcc on your system is the older 3.4.x series and you want to try building anyway, then set :envvar:`SAGE_USE_OLD_GCC` to something non-empty.
+Expect the build to fail in this case.

 Environment variables dealing with specific Sage packages: